 15.5 Airspace

 Airspace restrictions at Coronet Peak are very restrictive and very sensitive.
 The boundaries are quite close.
 Especially be aware of the vertical limit of 5500ft (1675m).
 Breaking restrictions placed on airspace in this competition will not be tolerated.

+The 9500ft airspace limit near and over Wanaka can be an issue.

+The Competition Director may introduce restricted airspace unique to this competiton.
+This shall be briefed.

 The use of an airband radio is not compulsory but is to be actively encouraged.
-Competition airspace is limited to that space under the lower limit of controlled airspace and that airspace outside a MBZ (mandatory broadcast zone).
+Competition airspace is limited to that space under the lower limit of controlled airspace and that airspace outside a MBZ (mandator broadcast zone).
 VFR flight rules apply.

 GPS track log position and heights will be used to determine position and height.
 No allowances will apply.
-Therefore for safe flying when close to controlled and/or restricted airspace a prudent competitor may impose their own say 300 foot height buffer and 500m to the side of the stipulated controlled airspace.
+Therefore for safe flying when close to controlled and/or restricted airspace a prudent competitor to activate their GPS Airspace warnings and /or impose their own (say, 300 foot height and 500m lateral) buffer to the stipulated controlled airspace.

 For this competition Controlled airspace - Class C and Class D and Mandatory Broadcast Zones (MBZ) are restricted airspace.